uit-inf-2202/syllabus/index.md

 | P2	  |            |  |  | |
 | P3      |            |  |  | . |

 Note!
-The mandatory assignment text and pre-code are available in private repository accessible only for the members of the uit-inf-2202 organization.
+The mandatory assignment text and pre-code are available in private repositories accessible only for the members of the uit-inf-2202 github organization.

 ## Exercises